mbisanz/acres/README.md

 Open a browser and go to
         http://localhost:8080/acres-web

 Press the "Reset showcase" button in order to populate the database with the showcase users and some other data.
+Test users are admin/admin, pilot1/pilot1, pilot2/pilot2.

 Enjoy!